lmassach/cms-dimuon-upsilon-analysis/README.md

 estimate).
 The command-line argument `--max-mass-delta` can be used to control this behavior (see command help for default value).

+Also a consistency check is performed: the fitted number of resonance events must be non-negative for the three resonances, and the sum must be less than the number of events.
+This helps excluding bad fits.

 The graphs are plotted and saved to `cross_section_plots.pdf`.

 Note: this part of the analysis is in the `__main__.py`.

+### Efficiency
+While the integrated luminosity is a constant, the efficiency/acceptance may depend on pt.
+To take this into account, the command-line argument `--efficiency-table` is provided, which allows to specify a CSV file with the following columns:
+ - `y_min` and `y_max`: the limits of the y bin in which the efficiency is computed;
+ - `pt_min` and `pt_max`: the limits of the pt bin in which the efficiency is computed;
+ - `eff_y1`, `eff_y2` and `eff_y3`: the computed efficiencies for muon pairs
+   with the resonances' invariant mass.

+The bins in the CSV must, of course, match those of the fits.
+Roundoff errors might need to be taken into account as the bins are matched by the `==` operator.

+If this infomation is provided, the dσ/dpt in each bin is divided by the efficiency given for that bin, thus allowing to compute an unbiased estimate of the dσ/dpt vs pt function, or the real dσ/dpt vs pt if luminosity is also provided via the `--luminosity` command line argument.

 ## Testing
 The easiest way to run the tests is to use